websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/adding-the-uad-framework.md

 # Adding the UAD Framework

-Administrators can [manage and delete user data](../managing-user-data.md) with Liferay's User Associated Data (UAD) management tool.
+You can [manage and delete user data](../managing-user-data.md) with Liferay's User Associated Data (UAD) management tool.
 The tool is available out-of-the-box for many of Liferay's applications (e.g. Blogs, Documents and Media, Message Boards, etc.).
 This framework can also be applied to your custom application.

 This task is made easier with the use of [Service Builder](../../developing-applications/data-frameworks/service-builder.md).
 See the example below to learn how Service Builder automatically generates the necessary code to enable UAD for your application.